Quickstart: Create your first function in Azure using Visual Studio

 Paste the URL for the HTTP request into your browser's address bar.
 Append the query string

-After you have verified that the function runs correctly on your local computer, it's time to publish the project to Azure.
+After you've verified that the function runs correctly on your local computer, it's time to publish the project to Azure.

 Publish the project to Azure

-You must have a function app in your Azure subscription before you can publish your project.
+Before you can publish your project, you must have a function app in your Azure subscription.
 Visual Studio publishing creates a function app for you the first time you publish your project.

 In Solution Explorer, right-click the project and select Publish.

-In the Pick a publish target dialog, use the publish options as specified in the table below the image:
+In Pick a publish target, use the publish options specified in the following table:

-Select Publish.
+Select Create Profile.
 If you haven't already signed-in to your Azure account from Visual Studio, select Sign-in.
 You can also create a free Azure account.

-In the Azure App Service: Create new dialog, use the Hosting settings as specified in the table below the image:
+In App Service: Create new, use the values specified in the following table:

-Setting Suggested value Description Name Globally unique name Name that uniquely identifies your new function app.
-Valid characters are
+Setting Value Description Name Globally unique name Name that uniquely identifies your new function app.
+Accept this name or enter a new name.
+Valid characters are:

 Test your function in Azure

-The URL that calls your HTTP triggered function should be in the following format:
+The URL that calls your HTTP trigger function is in the following format:

-You have used Visual Studio to create and publish a C# function app in Azure with a simple HTTP triggered function.
-To learn more about developing functions as .NET class libraries, see Azure Functions C# developer reference.
+In this quickstart, you used Visual Studio to create and publish a C# function app in Azure with a simple HTTP trigger function.